brajeshwar/brajeshwar.github.io/_posts/2008/2008-02-11-fusion-authority.md

----
-layout: post
-title: Fusion Authority Quarterly Update Magazine
+# Fusion Authority Quarterly Update Magazine
----

 The <a href="http://www.fusionauthority.com/">Fusion Authority</a> Quarterly Update (FAQ-U) is a print publication dedicated to collecting the best and most useful technical articles of high interest to <a href="http://www.adobe.com/products/coldfusion/">ColdFusion</a> developers.
 Each issue is based on a theme.
 The journal is designed to be clear, easy to read and highly informative.